hypermedia-app/hydra-box-web-access-control/readme.md

   next()
 })

-// the middleware will access req.agent to get its URI and RDF types app.use(accessControl({
+// the middleware will access req.agent to get its URI and RDF types
-  client,
+// it needs to be configured a hydra-box resource middleware app.use(hydraBox.middleware(api, {
+  middleware: {
+    resource: [
+      accessControl({ client })
+    ]
+  }
 }))
 ```